tomortonbew-personal/interview-coach-skill/README.md

 # Interview Coach

-A Claude Code-based interview coach that guides you through your entire job search — from first resume review to post-offer negotiation.
+A Claude Code-based interview coach that covers the full job search lifecycle — from JD analysis and resume optimization through mock interviews to post-offer negotiation.
+23 commands across application materials, interview prep, practice, analysis, and comp coaching.
 It scores your answers across five dimensions, diagnoses root causes behind weak spots, builds a storybank you can retrieve under pressure, and adapts its coaching to your specific patterns.
 Not a generic question bank.
 An adaptive system that gets sharper the more you use it.

 Say `kickoff`, share your resume, and you're being coached in under 2 minutes.